Learn

 Understand the basics of the climate emergency and why we need to take action.

-What is the climate emergency?
+What is climate change?

 The more the more the climate changes, the harder it will be to access the food, shelter, and water we need to lead healthy and fulfilling lives.
 The disadvantaged communities the VCSE sector works with are especially vulnerable to these impacts.
 We have a duty to take action now, for the communities of today and of the future.